Storyflow Logo

 The mismatch is between the artifact and the interface.
 A creative project is a big, durable, spatial thing.
 A chat thread is a small, temporary, linear thing.
 You can force the project through the thread, but you spend your energy compressing and re-explaining instead of creating.
 The tool is not failing.
 It is being asked to be a shape it is not.

 This is exactly why a different category of tool exists for project-shaped work, where the project lives on a canvas the AI can actually read, instead of in a chat the AI forgets.
+The category is the visual AI workspace, and its whole reason for existing is to remove the Four Walls one by one.

 What to use instead, and when ChatGPT is still the right call

 The honest split is by the shape of the task, not by which tool is better.
+Match the tool to the shape of the work and both tools get better.

 • Keep ChatGPT for single tasks.
 Drafting, rewriting, explaining, quick option-generation, getting unstuck.
 For anything that fits in one prompt and does not need the whole project in view, ChatGPT is excellent and you do not need anything else.
+Reaching for a workspace here is overkill.

 • Use a visual AI workspace for the project itself.
 When the work is project-shaped and spread over weeks, a tool like Storyflow keeps the whole thing on a persistent canvas the AI reads, so you stop re-explaining and the assistant can work from the actual project.
-The four walls above are precisely the things it is built to remove: the board persists, the work is spatial, the AI sees the whole canvas (plus any blueprint or documents you @-mention), and you can develop ideas in the context of everything else on the board.

 How to combine ChatGPT with a visual workspace